-Classes are available in two formats, Regular Classroom and Continuous Intake:
+Classes are available in two formats: Instructor Led and Self Paced.

-- Regular Classroom: The instructor leads the students through the material each day.
-All students start on the same day, work through the course material together, and finish the course at the same time. - continuous Intake: Students start their studies at different times throughout the year.
+Instructor Led: The instructor leads the students through the material each day.
+All students start on the same day, work through the course material together, and finish the course at the same time.

+Self Paced: The instructor is there to help, but each student must be prepared to work independently.
+All students start on the same day.
 Individual students may be studying different levels of courses.
-The instructor is there to help, but each student must be prepared to work independently.
 Students who are self-disciplined and work well with printed instructions will be successful in this environment.

-Note: At the Prince George campus, only math courses may be offered on a continuous intake basis.
+NOTE: At the Prince George campus, only math classes are self paced.